-Offence-acting after 7 days without trade marks attorney director
+Offence-acting after 7 days without trade marks attorney director paragraphs under the subheading Crimes Act 1914).

 - (2) An incorporated trade marks attorney commits an offence if the incorporated trade marks attorney: - (a) does not have a trade marks attorney director; and - (b) has not had a trade marks attorney director during the previous 7 days; and - (c) describes itself, or holds itself out, or permits itself to be described or held out, as a trade marks attorney.